pstackebrandt/aci-helloworld/docs/acr-auth.md

 2. **"Insufficient privileges"**: Ensure the service principal has the appropriate role assigned.

 3. **Script errors**: Make sure you're logged in to Azure CLI with `az login` before running the script.

+4. **Node.js version compatibility**: The application now uses Node.js 20.
+If you encounter issues, check your Node.js version compatibility.

 ### Helpful Commands